 If you wish to leave Glasgow you should get advice before you go.
 It is not advisable to travel to any area without having already arranged somewhere to stay.

 The Asylum and Refugee Service works with asylum seekers at the point they are granted 'leave to remain'.
 Contact details are:

 Asylum and Refugee Service

 Once you have been granted leave to remain in the UK, your support and housing from the Home Office will continue for a further 28 days.
 During this time (usually a few days to a week after you have received a positive decision), a member of staff from the Asylum and Refugee Service will contact you.
-They will help you with your benefits claim (if you are making one) and to access more permanent accommodation after your asylum support is due to finish.
+They will arrange a Housing Options interview with you and help you to access more permanent accommodation after your asylum support is due to finish.

 If you have exhausted all your appeal rights, the Home Office can withdraw funding and accommodation from you and you will be expected to return to your country of origin.
 If you are unable to do this you can apply for support, under section 4 of the Immigration and Asylum Act 1999, from the Home Office.
 For further information contact Migrant Help, or see the Home Office website page about asylum support.

 If you are under 18 and are applying for asylum on your own you will normally be put in touch with Social Work Services.

 If you are not already receiving a service from your local social work office you will be referred to the Asylum & Roma Children & Families Team.

 A social work assessment is undertaken for each unaccompanied child to identify individual needs.

 Asylum Assessment Team